RijulGulati/yt-audio/README.md

 **yt-audio requires either URL or custom argument(s) as mandatory input(s).**

 ### Custom Arguments
 yt-audio gives user the ability to setup their own custom arguments for managing/synchronizing audio/playlists.
-Custom arguments can be setup using yt-audio's *(config.ini)* configuration file.
+Custom arguments can be configured in yt-audio's *(config.ini)* configuration file.

 > <span style="color:red">**NOTE (pip users): The user, if required, will have to copy the configuration file as it is not copied during installation.**</span>